teyinla/North_Wind_Trader_SQL_Project/README.md

 <li>	How many employees where hired between August 14 1992 and August 4 1993? </li>
 <li>	Write a query to display the productid and productname for each product from the products table with name containing spread. </li>
 <li>	What is the total revenue generated based on product ordered between 14/02/1997 and 25/12/1997? </li>
 <li>	How many of the products sold are Beverages?
-14.What is the count of products that are Confections? </li>
+<li>  What is the count of products that are Confections? </li>

 </ol>